 What are resistance bands good for?

 Resistance bands are one of the most versatile tools for exercising and building strength.
-They are a simple way to add resistance to your workout and can be used for a wide variety of exercises.
+They are a simple way to add resistance to your workout and can be used for various exercises.

 Resistance bands have been around for decades, but they’re gaining popularity due to their versatility, ease of use, and low cost.
-They come in different levels of resistance and can be adjusted easily by sliding them up or down on the handles.
+They come in different resistance levels and can be adjusted easily by sliding them up or down on the handles.

 What Are Resistance Bands Good For?